hiylx/icera1n/README.md

 Check out the [Guides](https://github.com/hiylx/icera1n/tree/main/Guides/)

 Note for Linux users: Manually stop usbmuxd if your linux distro does not have systemd / systemctl.
 You do not have to start usbmuxd as the script takes care
+Note: Do not use a USB-C to Lightning cable, those do not work very well for this.